na-stewart/sanic-security/README.md

 Amy Rose contains all of your basic security needs.

-This repository has been starred by Sanic's core maintainer.
+This repository has been starred by Sanic's core maintainer:

 ![alt text](https://github.com/sunset-developer/amyrose/blob/master/images/ahopkins.png)